MrAJ29/MrAJ29/README.md

 ## About Me

-I am a passionate web developer with expertise in HTML, CSS, JavaScript, SQL, Java, Python, React.js, and Node.js.
+I am a passionate web developer with expertise in HTML, CSS, JavaScript and SQL.
 I enjoy building interactive and user-friendly web applications that provide seamless experiences to users.
 With a strong foundation in web development fundamentals and a focus on clean code and efficient problem-solving, I strive to deliver high-quality projects that meet client requirements.

 ## Projects